February 1, 2021

 Being able to do this effectively will be key to making the right hire once it comes time to recruit.
 If you don’t currently have tools in place that help you to do this, check out our Recruiting Technology Buyer’s Guide.

-January job gains in JazzHR were especially concentrated in certain sectors, while others like Leisure & Hospitality along with Food & Beverage continue to feel the pandemic impact.
+January job gains in JazzHR were especially concentrated in certain sectors, while others like Leisure & Hospitality along with Food & Beverage continue to feel some strain.

 The most significant increases include: